-The food-at-home CPI rose 1.1 percent from the first quarter of 2018 to the first quarter of 2019.
+The food-at-home CPI rose 1.0 percent from the second quarter of 2018 to the second quarter of 2019.
 The food-at-home CPI is weighted by average consumer expenditure shares, which are largest for other foods (snacks, soups, frozen entrees, etc.), cereals and bakery products, fresh fruits and vegetables, nonalcoholic beverages, and dairy.
-Prices for fresh vegetables increased the most at 5.7 percent, followed by fish and seafood (3.6 percent) and nonalcoholic beverages (2.5 percent).
-Egg prices decreased by 5.8 percent over this period, and pork and poultry prices posted smaller decreases.
+With the exception of fresh fruits (which decreased in price), these largest-share categories posted modest price increases.
+Prices for fresh vegetables increased the most at 5.2 percent.
+Egg prices decreased by 14.9 percent over this period, although eggs represent a small share of total grocery spending.

-From 2013 to 2017, the all-food CPI rose 5.5 percent—a slightly higher increase than the all-items CPI, which was 5.2 percent higher over the same time period.
-However, food price increases were below the 10.5-percent rise in housing costs and 11.8-percent increase in medical care costs.
-Increased U.S. production of agricultural commodities, lower transportation costs, and a strong U.S. dollar has eased retail food price inflation over the last two years.
+From 2014 to 2018, the all-food CPI rose 4.5 percent—a smaller increase than the all-items CPI, which was 6.1 percent higher over the same time period.
+Food price increases were also below the 10.8-percent rise in housing costs and 11.4-percent increase in medical care costs.
+Increased U.S. production of agricultural commodities and a strong U.S. dollar has tempered retail food price inflation during this time period.

-Corn, wheat, and soybeans are the top three U.S. field crops and comprise the majority of field crop inputs to the U.S. food supply.
+Corn, wheat, and soybeans are the top three U.S. field crops, and they comprise the majority of field crop inputs to the U.S. food supply.
 The average farm price of these crops, weighted by total production, regularly rises or falls by over 10 percent from year to year.
 However, these price swings have relatively small impacts on food prices.
-For example, in 2010, the production-weighted price of these crops increased by 33 percent, and food prices rose just 0.8 percent.
+For example, in 2011, the production-weighted price of these crops increased by 43 percent, but food prices rose 4 percent.